cosmos/interchain-security/docs/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+# Legacy documentation

+`legacy` folder contains documentation for versions `<= v4.0.0`.
+These versions were using docusaurus `v2.4.0` which is not compatible with docusaurus `v3.x` used at the time of writing.

+The folder was created manually, by modifying `docusaurus.config.js` and `versions.json` on `https://github.com/cosmos/interchain-security/tree/mmulji-ic/add-docs-versioning` and generating the static pages manually.

+The `legacy` folder gets included into the rest of the documentation using a simple `cp` command during the deploy process using the [build_deploy.sh](./build_deploy.sh) script.